João Ferreira Sardo: Final illness and death

 In the final months of 1925, Prior Sardo's condition deteriorated markedly.
 The chronic pulmonary disease had weakened his overall constitution, and he developed cardiac complications—likely heart failure secondary to chronic lung disease.
 Despite knowing his condition was terminal, he refused to abandon pastoral duties entirely, continuing to offer spiritual guidance to those who sought him out.

 Prior João Ferreira Sardo died on 20 December 1925, at the age of 52, having served as priest of Gafanha da Nazaré for 27 years.
 His death occurred in Gafanha da Nazaré, surrounded by family and parishioners.
 The entire community mourned his passing, recognising that they had lost not merely a priest but a father, advocate, and visionary leader who had transformed their settlement into a parish and their collection of families into a genuine community.

 On 25 July 1921, Prior Sardo had officiated at the consecration of the Gafanha da Nazaré Cemetery, blessing the ground that would receive the community's dead.
 Four years later, he was laid to rest in that same cemetery—the very ground he had consecrated—completing a circle of pastoral service that extended literally from cradle to grave.
 His funeral was attended by thousands, including civil officials, clergy from throughout the region, business associates, and ordinary parishioners whose lives he had touched through decades of faithful ministry.

 Legacy and commemoration

-Immediate recognition
+Recognition

 In the decades immediately following his death, Prior Sardo's memory remained vivid throughout Gafanha da Nazaré and the surrounding region.
 Former parishioners recounted his pastoral wisdom, his prophetic vision regarding the church's location, and his tireless service despite failing health.
 The Mother Church stood as a permanent monument to his vision and the community's collective labour, while the various confraternities and institutions he had founded continued their charitable and devotional work.